Tinks18/Go-Gym/README.md

 The [Hero Image](https://www.pexels.com/photo/a-woman-doing-an-ab-workout-6392835/) was taken from pexels.

-Code isntitute Whiskey drop bootstrap and blog chapters have been used as base template Read me template Gareth given by Mentor Daisy
-Thanks to the tutor support and student care teams.
+Code isntitute  bootstrap chapter have been used as base template Read me template by Gareth given by Mentor Daisy Thanks to the tutor support and student care teams.

 Thankyou to Kenan for the continous support throughout the course.